wilczynski-jakub/touchpad-gestures/README.md

 # Touchpad Gestures

-A bunch of powerful touchpad gestures for Linux that MacOS users can only dream of, and Windows users cannot even imagine.
+A bunch of powerful touchpad gestures for Linux that MacOS users can only dream of, and Windows users can't even imagine.

 ## Table of Contents